Royal Military College (Malaysia): Traditions and practices

+During every Passing Out Parade in which the final year Puteras graduate, the whole battalion will sing "Auld Lang Syne" as the seniors phase out of the Parade Square.
+The song is synonymous worldwide with farewells and regarded as the closing anthem of the calendar year.

-Normally, after their Passing Out Parade, OPs will get their class ring (or also known as OP ring) as a sign that they have graduated from the college and to commemorate their time in the college.
+Normally, after their Passing Out Parade, OPs will be awarded their class ring (or also known as OP ring) as a sign that they have graduated from the college and to commemorate their time in the college.
 The tradition was influenced by the similar tradition practised by Royal Military Academy Sandhurst which was introduced by British administrators during the college's early days.
+The rings are distributed along with the Putera's basic military training completion certificate.

 Furthermore, OPs wear their college's green tie every Wednesday.
 This makes it easier for OPs to recognize each other, regardless of generations, race and religion.
+The green tie is widely regarded as "earned, not bought".
+Thus, also making it a status symbol for the wearer.

+After graduation, OPs from every intake are invited to participate in the OP-PP Games that are held annually and hosted at the past and present RMC grounds.
+The event is contested by two teams consisting of Old Puteras, against Present Puteras.
+The games often feature a variety of team sports such as rugby, football and basketball.
+This event helps bring the alumnus closer together and strengthen the networking within the OPA.

 Notable alumni

 The alumni association of the RMC is known as the Old Putera Association or OPA.